acm-ndsu/Byte-le-2025/docs/_build/html/_sources/server.rst

 Every team is allowed a maximum of 0.1 seconds for their code to execute.
 If your code takes longer than this allotted time, the code will not be executed.
 This is to ensure the competition runs smoothly and pushes competitors to write efficient code.
-Good luck, and think hard!
+Good luck and think hard!